 - Spread of infection on campus (i.e., via data reported by Coronavirus Campus Liaison including metrics on current caseload; new flu-like symptoms; spread). - o The college will follow state guidance to mitigate spread if the campus infection rate meets established thresholds.
 If the threshold is reached, the college will switch to remote learning for two weeks and further decisions will be made in consultation with state authorities. - The New York State threshold for reclosing a higher education institution and moving to full-time remote learning is based on the number of individuals (inclusive of students, faculty, and staff) who test positive for COVID-19 within a rolling 14-day period.
 It is further determined as follows: - In general, the threshold is the smaller total of either a.
 100 individuals, or b.
 5% of the total on-campus population.
-If this pre-established threshold is reached, the College will immediately (1) transition all in-person learning to remote format(s) and (2) limit oncampus activities for a period of 14 days - If at least 25% of the total on-campus population is tested for COVID-19 each week as part of an ongoing policy of surveillance testing, the threshold is the greater total of either a.
+If this pre-established threshold is reached, the College will immediately (1) transition all in-person learning to remote format(s) and (2) limit on-campus activities for a period of 14 days - If at least 25% of the total on-campus population is tested for COVID-19 each week as part of an ongoing policy of surveillance testing, the threshold is the greater total of either a.
 100 individuals or b.
-5% of the total on-campus population. - o Updated: The College's internal monitoring will be informed by information from students, faculty, and staff (such as self-reporting through daily health screenings or from campus test results) as well as any other regular reports of COVID-19 exposures on campus that should be provided by the Coronavirus Campus Liaison to the Campus Reopening Committee and the CUNY SVC for Institutional Advancement. - The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not.
-The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - o The College is required to monitor health conditions using the criteria above and look for warning signs that infection may be increasing. - Per the governance process set out in Part 1, Section II. of this plan, the Coronavirus Campus Liaison has the primary responsibility for collecting accurate and complete data about each individual on campus with possible exposure to the coronavirus and for sharing that information with the Campus Coordinator and the CUNY SVC for Institutional Advancement. - Status of resources and infrastructure to combat contagion on campus (e.g., University health system capacity, PPE resources, Testing & tracing resources).
+5% of the total on-campus population. - O Updated 09/21: The College's internal monitoring will be informed by the surveillance testing program and by information from students, faculty, and staff (such as self-reporting through daily health screenings or from campus test results) as well as any other regular reports of COVID-19 exposures on campus that should be provided by the Coronavirus Campus Liaison to the Campus Reopening Committee and the CUNY SVC for Institutional Advancement. - The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not.
+The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - The College is required to monitor health conditions using the criteria above and look for warning signs that infection may be increasing. - Per the governance process set out in Part 1, Section II. of this plan, the Coronavirus Campus Liaison has the primary responsibility for collecting accurate and complete data about each individual on campus with possible exposure to the coronavirus and for sharing that information with the Campus Coordinator and the CUNY SVC for Institutional Advancement. - New 09/21: The Campus Coronavirus Liaison will report information from the campus as well as surveillance testing results. - Status of resources and infrastructure to combat contagion on campus (e.g., University health system capacity, PPE resources, Testing & tracing resources).